ScottBurger/steam_augury/README.md

 Available here: https://steamcommunity.com/dev/apikey

 ## steam id
+The fastest way is to go here: https://steamid.xyz/ and use the Steam64 ID.

-For a given user's steam profile page, if you inspect source, you can find your 17 digit steam id key by searching for "g_rgProfileData".
+Otherwise, for a given user's steam profile page, if you inspect source, you can find your 17 digit steam id key by searching for "g_rgProfileData".
 An example would look like:

 g_rgProfileData = {"url":"https:\/\/steamcommunity.com\/profiles\/**765611________**